dmshvetsov/code-smell-js/README.md

-# code-smell
+# smellsbad

 Reserved package name for the future project

 ## hint

-Use this package to identify bad patterns in the JavaScript and TypeScript code.
+Use this package to identify bad patterns (code smells) in the JavaScript and TypeScript code.

 ## npm